fairspace/helm-hyperspace/charts/hyperspace/README.md

-# A Helm chart for VRE hyperspace
+# A Helm chart for a hyperspace for Fairspace

-This helm chart will install and setup a VRE hyperspace, including keycloak.
+This helm chart will install and setup Keycloak.

 Contains:
 - (optional) Ingress NGINX controller
 - Keycloak

 ## Prerequisites

 This chart relies on the following prerequisites:
 - If ingress is enabled, an active nginx ingress controller should be present in the cluster.
 - If a TLS certificate is to be obtained automatically, an installation of `cert-manager` should be present in the cluster.
 See